Vision & Mission

 The centre delivers characterisation services to the research community through the provision of state-of-the-art expertise and instrumentation in a wide range of microscopy and analysis techniques.
 These services are provided across a variety of modern facilities that exploit the optics from collimated beams including those of electrons, X-rays, ions, light and lasers as well as scanned probe techniques for surface science.
 While researchers from the University of Sydney are the major users of the centre, usage from other nodes of the AMMRF, other University and Government-based laboratories and industry is also significant.

 Our staff has a wide range of scientific backgrounds, enabling the provision of expertise across a range of scientific, technological and engineering disciplines.
 Academic staff collaborate closely with users and researchers throughout the University’s three colleges, and the work of the ACMM has a strong academic component.
 Staff provide academic and technical guidance to users on their projects and are expected to provide leadership in the development, introduction and application of characterisation techniques.

 Academic staff affiliated with the centre maintain their own substantial programs, supported by competitive funding from both research councils, agencies and the community, particularly industry.
 They supervise research students and publish research outcomes of quality and quantity consistent with international benchmarks.
 One of the most important agencies of our research programs is postgraduate studentships and postdoctoral fellowships.

-The centre offers research training in microscopy and microanalysis for post graduates and researchers; targeted fee-for-service training programs for undergraduate coursework, the community, and industry; and special workshops and conferences.
+The centre offers research training in microscopy and microanalysis for post graduates and researchers; targeted fee-for-service training programs for undergraduate coursework, the community, and industry; and special workshops.